dhiren051/centosSimple7/README.md

 You are free to use it but please keep in mind: This is for my personal experimentation; it's really just for *me*.

-It will all be available in my [Github](https://github.com/todd-dsm/centosSimple7) repo.
+It's available now at [Vagrant Cloud](https://vagrantcloud.com/todd_dsm/centosSimple7) repo.

 ##Highlights
 * CentOS 7.0-1406 x86_64 (Minimal ISO)